2023 Most Affordable Online MSW Programs

 Pursuing a master's degree can be a significant investment of time, energy, and money.
 There are also jobs available that don't require a master's degree — including in advocacy, environmental health, and children and family services — so an MSW is not necessary for all career paths in the field.
 Yet, there are several important advantages to getting a master's degree in social work, especially online, that may make it worth it for some students:

-- An MSW is also increasingly important for job security.
-In a 2017 survey of social work graduates, only 8.2% of BSWs said they weren't enrolled or planning to enroll in an MSW program.
-This indicates that an MSW is increasingly necessary in order to stay competitive in the job market.
+An MSW is also important for job security.
+An MSW is increasingly necessary in order to stay competitive in the job market.

-- Adding online options to the mix of potential MSW programs enables prospective students to find the program that best fits their goals and budget without relocating.
+Adding online options to the mix of potential MSW programs enables prospective students to find the program that fits their goals and budget without relocating.